jimratliff/GenoMac-system/resources/docs_to_display_to_user/USER_CONFIGURER_how_to_configure.md

 The Hypervisor of GenoMac-system has already cloned GenoMac-user to your home directory at `~/.genomac-user`, so GenoMac-user is ready for you to use.

 - [Open GenoMac-user’s README in a browser](https://github.com/jimratliff/GenoMac-user/blob/main/README.md)
-- Open a new terminal window
+- Open a new terminal tab or window
 - In the terminal, navigate to the local clone of GenoMac-user:
   - `cd ~/.genomac-user`
 - Repeatedly run the Hypervisor of GenoMac-user until it completes: